• Skip to main content

 Instructions

 • Heat the oil in a large frying pan or casserole dish on a medium to high heat.
 Add the duck legs and brown on all sides for about 10 minutes.
 Remove to a plate and set aside.
 Add the onions to the pan, reduce the heat to medium, and cook for 5 minutes until softened.
 Add the garlic and cook for a further minute, then stir in the cinnamon and flour and cook for another minute.
-Return the duck to the pan, add the wine, tomatoes, stock, herbs, sugar and seasoning.
+Return the duck to the pan, add the wine, tomatoes, stock cube or pot, herbs, sugar and season with salt and freshly ground black pepper.
 Bring to a simmer, then lower the heat, cover with a lid and cook for 2 hours, stirring every now and then.

 Notes

 • The original recipe suggests paccheri pasta or pappardelle.
 When I’ve made it previously I’ve used paccheri pasta, although it's not the easiest pasta to find in our local supermarket.
-Most recently I filled conchiglioni (large pasta shells) – I’ve added the extra instructions at step 4 below if you fancy trying it like this.
+Rigatoni and penne pasta also work well.

 • The recipe is easily halved if you want to make less sauce…remember to reduce the amount of pasta you cook too.
 However, the sauce can be frozen, so if you do make the full amount and have leftovers, it won't go to waste!